Seraaron/agora/srd/Difficulties and Consequences.md

 ### Difficulty for Tasks

 If Checks use an 'absolute' scale of difficulty, then **[[Tasks]] use a 'relative' scale of difficulty**.
 This is represented using a slew of equally weighted factors, rather than a fixed target number.
-(Though some Tasks — especially in certain subsystems, like [[Martial Combat|combat]] — do use set targets).
+(Though some Tasks — especially in certain subsystems, like [[Martial Conflict|combat]] — do use set targets).

 There are three main sources of factors for a Task: **The number of objectives**, any **job-specific factors**, and **[[Generic Difficulty Factors|generic factors]]**.